HTTP Poller

 Long polling

-ArcGIS Velocity will poll the web server and maintain an open connection until the server sends new data.
-When Velocity receives data, a new request is immediately sent.
+Specifies whether the web server will be polled and an open connection maintained until the server sends new data.
+When new data is received, a new request is immediately sent.

 Note: